|

 What is ALEKS?

-Currently, ALEKS is available for a wide range of course products.
+ALEKS is available for a variety of courses.

-Once a student account has been established, the student learns how to use the input tools by taking a brief, interactive tutorial.
+Once a student account has been established, you will learn to use the input tools by taking a brief, interactive tutorial.
+ALEKS provides a free-response environment that uses realistic input tools and avoids multiple-choice questions so students must demonstrate content mastery.

 Assessment

-After the student achieves a basic familiarity with the system and its tools, ALEKS administers a personalized, interactive assessment that includes approximately 25 to 30 questions.
+After you achieve a basic familiarity with the system and its tools, ALEKS administers a personalized, adaptive assessment that includes approximately 25 to 30 questions.

 Pie Chart

-Following the initial assessment, the student receives her report in a color-keyed pie chart.
-In the "pie," each "slice" corresponds to a particular area of the course, such as "decimals" or "fractions and proportions".
-The degree to which each slice is filled by a darker color shows the extent to which the student has mastered that area.
+Following the initial assessment, you receive a report in the form of a color-keyed pie chart.
+In the ALEKS Pie, each "slice" corresponds to a particular area of the course, such as "decimals" or "fractions and proportions."
+The darker portion of each pie slice represents the topics that you have mastered and the lighter portion represents what you have yet to learn.

-The pie chart describes the student's current knowledge of the subject and makes precise recommendations for further study.
-Each slice of the "pie" may be opened to produce a list of the concepts on which the student can choose to work.
+The ALEKS Pie describes your current knowledge of the subject and makes precise recommendations for further study.
+Each slice of the pie chart may be opened to produce a list of the topics on which you can choose to work based on your prerequisite knowledge.

 Learning Mode

-By clicking on any of the items suggested in the pie chart, the student makes an immediate transition into the Learning Mode.
+By clicking on a topic suggested in the pie chart, you make an immediate transition into the Learning Mode.
 The Learning Mode provides practice problems and offers explanations of concepts and procedures.
+Once you have demonstrated mastery in the Learning Mode, the item is added to the ALEKS Pie, and new topics may become available.

 Immediate Feedback

-Students will also receive immediate feedback and, in some cases, suggestions
+You will receive immediate feedback in the Learning Mode and, in some cases, suggestions for correcting mistakes.

 Review

-Students are able to review topics they have previously or recently mastered.
+At any time, you are able to review topics you have previously or recently mastered.

 Worksheet

-Students also have the ability to print out 16-question worksheets for additional practice or review.
-These worksheets are uniquely generated based on the student's current knowledge.
+You also have the ability to print out 16-question worksheets for additional practice or review.
+These worksheets are uniquely generated based on your current knowledge.

 |